• WORKS

 Overall the show was a big success.
 A huge thank you to the collaborating artists: Jonathan Johnson, Lauren Asta and Steve Seeley.
 A special thank you to Scud One for making a phenomenal mix of music that set the perfect mood throughout the night.
 To my parents for coming to help put up and take down the show in one day (while my usual partner in crime, my wife, looked after our new little one).
 And to everyone that made it to the show… you’re the reason I do it.
 Cheers

-Behind the scenes: "Rising" Mural for Catherine Cook School in Chicago by Eric Lee
+Behind the scenes: "Rising" Mural for Catherine Cook School in Chicago

 Early in 2022 I was asked if I’d be interested in creating a mural as an auction item for Catherine Cook School’s annual fundraiser.
 They had an empty wall and I was confident I could figure out an interesting way to fill it.